 While investing in unit trusts exposed to global markets can be a compelling strategy, ensuring that you have the lowest cost access to this SRS investment strategy and funds is key.
 Through a traditional fund platform or bank unit trust platform, you have to pay for:

 At Endowus, you can gain access to advised portfolios that are aligned with your risk tolerance.
-You pay only 0.4% p.a. for a portfolio of funds that are low in cost.
+You pay only 0.4% p.a. of your assets under advisory in Endowus Fee.

-Through the Endowus Core-Flagship Portfolio, you can get broad market exposure through low-cost funds that target long-term outperformance.
+Through the Endowus Flagship Portfolios, you can get broad market exposure through low-cost funds that target long-term outperformance.

 Some exclusive, low-cost funds include the Amundi Prime USA Fund, the Dimensional Global Core Equity Fund, and the PIMCO GIS Global Bond Fund.

-You can learn more about Endowus SRS offerings here.
+You can learn more about Endowus SRS offerings.

 Pick your best SRS investment choice